 - 9. Click Next.
 In the Results Area, select the media type: File. - 10.
-Click Finish

-Note: Scan and Format operations will not function until after the first backup is run which creates media (referred to as slots) on the target share.
+Click Finish - Note: Scan and Format operations will not function until after the first backup is run which creates

 Test Backup to DXi NAS storage target device